ranjabi/Folder-Crawler/README.md

 Install-Package AutomaticGraphLayout.WpfGraphControl -Version 1.1.11
 Install-Package AutomaticGraphLayout.GraphViewerGDI -Version 1.1.11
 ```
+You also need to install the MaterialSkin via NuGet.
+Follow this step.

+1. Right-click on the project in the solution explorer
+2. Select `Manage NuGet Packages`
+3. Go to Browse tab and search for `MaterialSkin`
+4. Install it and the Material Controls should automatically be added to the Control Toolbox

+> If something goes wrongly on installing the MaterialSkin, you could check it in https://ourcodeworld.com/articles/read/441/how-to-use-material-design-controls-with-c-in-your-winforms-application or another resources

 ## iii.
 How to Compile
 Open `Folder-Crawling-BFS-DFS/src/FolderCrawling.sln` on Visual Studio.
 Choose **Build -> Build Solution (Ctrl + Shift + B)**.
 Press **Start Without Debugging Button (Ctrl + F5)**.